kaitlinsm/processing-webcontrol/README.md

 index.html file and it'll open in your browser.

 For deployment, the directory will need to be accessible from an HTTP server on the same machine that the sketch is running on.
+You can do this in many ways but that's a different story altogether.